GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/a11y/index.md

 {% Aside 'warning' %}
 You're viewing the deprecated Manifest V2 version of this article.
 See [Manifest V3 - Accessibility (a11y)](docs/extensions/mv3/a11y) for the MV3 equivalent.

 The Chrome Web Store no longer accepts Manifest V2 extensions.
-See the [Manifest V3 Migration guide](/docs/extensions/migrating) to learn how to migrate to Manifest V3.
+Follow the [Manifest V3 Migration guide](/docs/extensions/migrating) to convert your extension to Manifest V3.
 {% endAside %}

 Extensions empower users to create their ideal browsing experience, tailored to an individual's